Why It Works

 8 dill pickle chips

 Dissolve 1/2 cup (120g) kosher salt (see note) and 1/4 cup (50g) sugar in 1 quart (950ml) of cold water.
 Place chicken breasts in a zipper-lock bag and add brine.
-Transfer to refrigerator and let sit for at least 6 hours and up to overnight.
+Transfer to refrigerator and let sit no longer than 6 hours.

 Meanwhile, combine black pepper, paprika, MSG (if using), and cayenne in a small bowl.
 Set aside.